onreal/up-cache/README.md

 Up Cache Aggressive Caching
 ==================
 Up Cache is an aggressive caching plugin for WordPress build with developers in mind.
 On it's core Up Cache is fully extensible in order to write your own rules by just implementing one small interface on your theme or plugin.

+Up Cache have excellent performance, where many WordPress Caching plugins cannot afford, you just have to follow the wordpress developers guidelines when you work on your theme or plugin.

+There are some known limitations with some themes and builders, but I'm working toward Up Cache to fix those issues by itself.
+Example:
+ - Elementor builder unification support
+ - BuddyBoss Theme support.
+Implemented by ignoring by default BuddyBoss assets, but this is not what we want to.
+Our goal is to unify and minify everything.
+Still in experimental mode

 How it works
 ------------------